 After a very straightforward pregnancy we finally welcomed our wee boy Nevio on the 15th June 2018 into this world.
 Pretty much on the dot three years after we started our journey we finally hold him in our arms.
 What an amazing feeling.

-We feel such great gratitude for all the help we received at the Fertility Associates and the Oxford Womens Health, everyone treated us so kindly and helped us to fulfil our biggest dream.
+We feel such great gratitude for all the help we received from clinics and doctors - everyone treated us so kindly and helped us to fulfil our biggest dream.